Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-After the warm-up ride, you will have time for lunch on your own at the hotel or at one of Palma del Rio’s restaurants.
-Spend the remainder of the afternoon relaxing by the quiet swimming pool, strolling through the extensive grounds and vegetable gardens, or exploring the town’s sites.
+Following the ride, enjoy lunch on your own—either at the hotel or one of Palma del Río’s local restaurants.
+Spend the rest of the afternoon relaxing by the quiet swimming pool, strolling through the extensive grounds and vegetable gardens, or exploring the town’s historic sites.
 Ambitious riders may opt for an afternoon ride toward the foothills of the Sierra Morena.

-Tonight, gather with your trip leaders and travel mates for a welcome reception, including tapas and sangria, two of Andalusia’s regional specialties.
-You’ll learn about the history of Spain and Andalusia before dinner is served.
+This evening, gather with your trip leaders and fellow travelers for a welcome reception featuring tapas and sangria—two Andalusian specialties.
+You’ll also enjoy an introduction to the history of Spain and Andalusia before sitting down to dinner.

 Today's Ride Choices